tachiyomiorg/website/src/help/faq/README.md

 ## Android 11+

 ### What changed in Android 11?
 In Android 11, Google began forcing users to use [Scoped Storage](https://developer.android.com/about/versions/11/privacy/storage), which was introduced in Android 5.0 Lollipop, but Google only began forcing developers to use it on Android 11.
-Some OEMs seem to better implement Scoped Storage than others, with some users not running into any issues while users using other phone brands have multitudes of problems.
+Some OEMs seem to better implement Scoped Storage than others, with some users not running into any issues while users using other device brands have multitudes of problems.

 ### What does it mean for Tachiyomi?
 The introduction of Scoped Storage means that many storage-related functions that Tachiyomi uses may be much slower due to the inherent slowness of Scoped Storage, as outlined [here](https://www.xda-developers.com/android-q-storage-access-framework-scoped-storage/).
 These include deleting chapters, library load times, accessing the folders outside the data folders to download to or read from, and more.